uvapl/uva-prog-physics/10 Workshops/20 Week 3/20 Exercises.md

 Think a bit about the name you give to the function.
 Discuss with your neighbor what name would be best.

-## Intermezzo: Testing

-> In order to quickly evaluate the code you have written, and to get some
-> practice in writing test, you are to include **at least 3** test cases
-> below your code for each exercise.

-## 2.2 Testing your function
+### 2.2 Testing your function

 Because rock, paper, scissors now is a function that returns a value, you can easily call it in a test.
 Write three test cases for rock, paper, scissors.
 Put them directly below your function and mark in a comment that they are testing statements.

+---

+### Intermezzo: Testing

+In order to quickly evaluate the code you have written, and to get some practice in writing test, you are to include *at least 3* test cases below your code for each exercise.

+---

-## 2.3 Writing simple methods
+### 2.3 A few simple methods

 In this problem you'll be asked to write two simple methods (*method* is an interchangeable term for *function*).
 Be sure to test your functions well,